 - first-aid kit—and know how to use it

 - strong rubbish bags—bins are not provided.

-Bring your own drinking water.
+Bring your own drinking water and/or water treatment tablets/kit and filter.
 Any water collected in the park must be treated before drinking.

 Permits and fees